lidia-sp/Concurrent-Traffic-Simulation/README.md

 # CPPND: Program a Concurrent Traffic Simulation
+All tasks have been implemented by me.
+Project has been reviewed by Udacity reviewer and has fulfilled all requirements.
+Status: Passed.
 <img src="data/traffic_simulation.gif"/>

 This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.